AN/AYK-14: Applications

+History

+The AYK-14(V), designed in 1976, had an original unit price of $185,000.
+By 1986, it was designated as the US Navy's Standard Airborne Computer.
+In 1987, the computer was upgraded delivering twice the performance and eight times the memory.
+Upgraded again in 1991, the operational speed was improved to 18 MIPS.
+Over 10,000 units have been delivered.

 Technical description

 The AN/AYK-14(V) series of systems are microprogrammed computers, intended for airborne vehicles and missions, but are also capable of shipboard and land use.

 General characteristics

 The AN/AYK-14(V) is a general-purpose 16-bit computer capable of 675 thousand operations per second.
 Its modular design provides for common firmware and support software.